Associate Professor of English and Critical Linguistics

 Program Lead-BA in English

-Dr. Dany Badran is an associate professor of English and critical linguistics in the English Department at the Lebanese American University.
+Dr. Dany Badran is an associate professor of English and critical linguistics at the Lebanese American University.
 He is also the program lead for the BA in English.
 He has taught English, rhetoric and linguistics at several universities in Lebanon, the UK and China.

 Dr. Badran’s specific area of emphasis is the political discourse of the Middle East, with more varied research interests in stylistics, critical discourse analysis, and second language acquisition.
 He has written on ideology and modality in Arabic political translations, rhetoric and democracy in the Middle East, stylistics and language teaching, as well as on debate, leadership and empowerment of women in the Arab world.